amirhajibabaei/AutoForce/theforce/cl/README.md

 test:            single-point testing intervals (default=None)

 # sampling and optimization
-ediff:     (eV)  energy sensitivity for sampling LCEs (default ~ 2 kcal/mol)
+ediff:     (eV)  energy sensitivity for sampling LCEs (default ~ 1 kcal/mol)
-ediff_tot: (eV)  total energy sensitivity for sampling DFT data (default ~ 5 kcal/mol)
+ediff_tot: (eV)  total energy sensitivity for sampling DFT data (default ~ 4 kcal/mol)
 fdiff:    (eV/A) forces sensitivity for sampling DFT data (default ~ 2 kcal/mol)
 noise_e:   (ev)  bias noise for total energies (default=ediff_tot)
 noise_f:  (ev/A) bias noise for forces (default=fdiff)
 ```
+Note that these parameters are not related to VASP
+despite possible name similarities.
-These parameters are explained in detail in
+They are explained in detail in
 [theforce/calculator/README.md](https://github.com/amirhajibabaei/AutoForce/tree/master/theforce/calculator).
 The only difference is that here we specify the
 calculator by its name (e.g. `calculator='VASP'`).